wp-plugins/woocommerce-bulk-discount/readme.txt

 == Screenshots ==

-1. Enabling the plugin and setting information about discounts policy
+1. Enabling the plugin and setting information about discounts policy.
 2. Setting the discount lines.
 Often only one line is sufficient.

 == Changelog ==

+= 1.1.1 =
+* (21 Aug 2013) Plugin settings moved to separate tab under WooCommerce > Settings.
+* CSS refined.
+* code cleanup.
+* more code comments added.

 = 1.1 =
 * (7 Jul 2013) resolved major issue of incorrect discount application in some cases.
-* fixed possible security issue.
+* code optimization.
 * cleaned up some code.

 = 1.0.1 =